-In September 2019, our collaboration partner, Kissei, has initiated a Phase 3 trial in Japan of fostamatinib in adult patients with chronic ITP.
+In September 2019, our collaboration partner, Kissei, initiated a Phase 3 trial in Japan of fostamatinib in adult patients with chronic ITP.
 The efficacy and safety of orally administered fostamatinib will be assessed by comparing it with placebo in a randomized, double-blind study.
 Japan has the third highest prevalence of chronic ITP in the world behind the U.S. and EU.
+In February 2020, Kissei was granted orphan drug designation from the Japanese Ministry of Health, Labour and Welfare for R788 (fostamatinib) in chronic ITP.